OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 When a [Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step is encountered, it's removed from the task queue.
 After the intervention has been acted on, the task is added back into the queue which forces Worker selection to occur again.

 ## I'm using Octopus Cloud, how do Dynamic Workers work?
-Octopus Deploy maintains a set of Workers (VMs) that customers can use on demand as Dynamic Workers.
+Octopus Deploy maintains a set of Workers (VMs) that you can use on demand as Dynamic Workers.
 These Workers are available in the following pools:

 - Default Worker Pool (Windows Server 2016)
 - Hosted Windows (Windows Server 2019`*`)